 Curiosity, not certainty

 Humility and embracing mystery are better than having all the answers; seeking wisdom and moving beyond binary (either/or) thinking

-Sharing and distributing power, fostering mutual relationships and servant leadership, releasing people to express the full range of their diverse gifts and passions
+Sharing and distributing power, fostering mutual relationships and empowerment, releasing people to express the full range of their diverse gifts, passions, and cultures

 Compassion, not condemnation

 Freedom from shame and blame, practicing vulnerability, solidarity, and non-judgment, treating one another’s humanity with tenderness and understanding